 Even when God created the world, he knew that he would send the Messiah at some time far later.
 He promised Adam and Eve that he would do this.
 He said that a descendant of Eve would be born who would crush the snake's head.
-Of course, the snake who deceived Eve was Satan.
+Of course, Satan appeared as a snake in order to deceive Eve.
 God meant that the Messiah would defeat Satan completely.